abbaspour/auth0-auth-js/packages/auth-sdk/EXAMPLES.md

 ## Retrieving a Token for a Connection

-The SDK's `getTokenForConnection()` can be used to retrieve an Access Token for a connection (e.g. `google-oauth2`) for the current logged-in user:
+The SDK's `getTokenForConnection()` can be used to retrieve an Access Token for a connection (e.g. `google-oauth2`) for the user associated with the provided Refresth Token:

 ```ts
 const refreshToken = '<refresh_token>';